Five tips to help you feed your newborn, toddler, or twins at the same time.

 There are two main positions here, one being the “football hold” and the other being the “cradle position”.

-“When latching for the football hold, you bring the baby to your breast and position her so her legs and body are under your arm, with your hand at the base of the head and neck—as if you were holding a football.
-For the cradle position, you cradle the baby’s head in the bed of your arm with his abdomen against yours, keeping him in line with the rest of his body.” // fitpregnancy.com
+If you’re opting for the football hold, you want to bring your baby to your breast and position her so her legs and body are under your arm.
+Be sure you hand is also at the base of the head and neck, like you were holiday a football…thus the name.

-Mix and match between the positions, so you can do one cradle and one football, or double cradle, depending on the situation and size of your kids.
+You don’t have to be married to one position.
+Mix and match between them, so you can do one cradle and one football, or double cradle, depending on the situation and size of your kids.

 With twins, positioning becomes even more important.
 It is better for your twins to feed them both at the same time.
 The ideal hold here is the football hold.
 For twins though, start off with single feeding, giving each one their own undivided attention, before moving on to tandem.